KriVaTri/ESPHome-Update-Manager/README.md

 - **Previous Logs** — Browse previous update logs (configurable, default: 5)

 Each log includes:
-- Timestamp of the update run and integration version used
+- Timestamp of the job run and integration version used
 - Job type (Update or Force Install)
 - Summary with success/failed/skipped/cancelled counts
 - Details per device including status, version (from → to), start time, finish time, and any error messages